iconclass/server/src/help/consortium.md

 Those costs can be subdivided in two segments: the external costs of keeping the service in the air, i.e. the costs of server hardware, bandwidth, etcetera; and the internal costs of the time invested in creating the software and editing the content.

-To meet the external costs the Foundation will need some form of sponsoring.
+To meet those costs the Foundation will need some form of sponsoring.
 On the [__Sponsoring Iconclass__](https://iconclass.org/help/sponsoring){:target="read"} page, more information can be found.